-The AI comprehensive community participation process includes stakeholder meetings, community meetings, stakeholder consultations, and surveys for housing consumers and providers.
-As part of the planning process, the ACSD created and distributed two surveys - Fair Housing Choice: Housing Consumer and Fair Housing Choice: Housing Provider (See Appendix C).
-The goal was to include the opinions from as many local citizens as possible as well as groups and organizations directly involved with the provision of affordable housing.
+The AI comprehensive community participation process includes public hearings and stakeholder meetings with housing providers and producers, and a Community Needs Survey.
+As part of the planning process, the ACSD created and distributed a Community Needs Survey (See Appendix C).
+The goal was to include the opinions of as many local citizens as possible and groups and organizations directly involved with providing affordable housing and community needs.

-A relatively small number (35) of the Fair Housing Choice: Housing Consumer Survey was returned, despite the City making the survey available online and distributing a printed copy at all meetings, etc. The Fair Housing Choice: Housing Provider Survey was distributed to 26 local housing providers/producers.
-Thirteen (50%) surveys were returned.
-Below are summaries of the Fair Housing Choice Surveys.
+A relatively small sample (315) of the Community Needs Survey was returned despite the City making it available online and distributing a printed copy at all meetings, etc. Below is a summary of the Community Needs Survey.